Home » Blogs » Stock Market 1O1 » What is spot market?

 National Spot Exchange Ltd (NSEL), National Commodities and Derivatives Spot Exchange Limited, Reliance Spot Exchange Limited, and Indian Bullion Spot Exchange Limited.

-Features of the spot market
+Features of spot market

+The spot market, also known as the “cash market,” is driven by the immediate exchange of financial assets, and this fast-paced nature brings certain notable features.
 Spot market transactions take place on stock exchanges, as well as on the OTC markets (Over-the-counter market).

 Also read: OTC market – A beginner’s guide to decentralized trading

 In either case, the spot price, delivery and settlement dates are the key features that distinguish spot market trades from others.
+A key element is the spot price—the current price at which assets are bought and sold for immediate delivery.
+This price fluctuates constantly, particularly in highly liquid markets, reflecting real-time supply and demand.

 Pros of spot market trading: